Crypto regulation in Gibraltar

 Token investments and support services

-The proposed legislation would include new supervised activities to provide investment and additional services related to tokens in or from Gibraltar and, to the extent not provided for in other regulations, their derivatives.
+The proposed legislation would include new supervised activities for the provision of investments and additional services related to tokens in or from Gibraltar and, to the extent not provided for in other regulations, their derivatives.

 This part of the rules is intended to provide advice on investment in tokens, virtual currencies and digital currencies issued by the central bank, including: